kpaschen/corrjoin/README.md

 If this fails, make sure `kind` is on your path.

 Bring up the receiver + explorer as well as a kube-prometheus-stack.
 I publish a docker image at `ghcr.io/kpaschen/corrjoin`.
-You can use that or build your own image locally like this:
+By default, that is what will be used, but you can build your own image like this:

 `docker build -f Dockerfile-receiver -t receiver:v0.1 .`

-Either way, edit the values-local.yaml file in `setup/helm/corrjoin` so it has the right image settings.
+If you do that, publish your image to a container registry and make the environment variable `$IMAGEREGISTRY` point to that registry.

 `(cd setup && ./install-corrjoin.sh)`